 Diprolene Side Effects

-Note: This page contains information about the side effects of betamethasone topical.
-Some of the dosage forms included on this document may not apply to the brand name Diprolene.
+Note: This document contains side effect information about betamethasone topical.
+Some of the dosage forms listed on this page may not apply to the brand name Diprolene.

 For the Consumer

-Applies to betamethasone topical: topical application cream, topical application foam, topical application gel/jelly, topical application lotion, topical application ointment
+Applies to betamethasone topical: topical application cream, topical application lotion, topical application ointment, topical application spray

 Other dosage forms:

-In addition to its needed effects, some unwanted effects may be caused by betamethasone topical (the active ingredient contained in Diprolene).
-In the event that any of these side effects do occur, they may require medical attention.
+Along with its needed effects, betamethasone topical (the active ingredient contained in Diprolene) may cause some unwanted effects.
+Although not all of these side effects may occur, if they do occur they may need medical attention.

 - Blistering, burning, crusting, dryness, or flaking of the skin

 - itching, scaling, severe redness, soreness, or swelling of the skin

 - thinning of the skin with easy bruising, especially when used on the face or where the skin folds together (eg, between the fingers)